 - HTTP header renders request and response body info, request authorization, response caching and cookies.
 It stands for meta-data representation and connected with the API request and response.

-Magento 2 uses built in Swagger tool (which is shipped with each Magento 2 instance) for immediate REST API documentation generation.
+Magento 2 uses built in tool (which is shipped with each Magento 2 instance) for immediate REST API documentation generation.

 The distinctive feature of this tool is that demonstrates methods available for your particular Magento instance, so its a kind of plus to always get access to up-to-date information on your website.